Looker vs. Tableau Deep Dive: Which One's Best for Your Needs?

 Data visualization and customization

-Tableau provides an extensive selection of visualization types to suit various data stories.
+Tableau provides a drag-and-drop interface and an extensive selection of visualization types to suit various data stories.
 Users can create standard visualizations like bar charts, line graphs, and pie charts, as well as more complex types like scatter plots, heat maps, and tree maps.

 The platform allows for the creation of interactive dashboards and worksheets.
 Dashboards combine multiple visualizations into a single view, offering a comprehensive snapshot of data insights.
 Worksheets are more focused, usually containing a single visualization for detailed analysis.